polpielladev/polpiella.dev/src/pages/looking-back-at-my-2022.md

 ## A new role

 In September this year I got the chance to apply for an internal promotion.
-At the BBC, the normal process for promotion is to apply for an open position within your team or in another team at the company.
+At the BBC, the typical process for promotion is to apply for an open position within your team or in another team within the company.
 I was lucky enough to be told by my boss that there was a vacant role in my team after one of my colleagues left so I decided to go for it, do the interview process and, fortunately, I was successful in my application!

 From September this year, I became a Senior Software Engineer and met one of my goals for the year 🎉